zhixin09/blog-app/README.md

 ```
 4. Set up the database connection:

-Ensure MongoDB is running on your local machine.
+- Ensure MongoDB is running on your local machine.
-Update the MongoDB connection URL in the config.js file.
+- Update the MongoDB connection URL in the config.js file.
 ```
 PORT = 5001
 CONNECTION_STRING = Your Connection String
 ```
-5. Start the development server:
+5. Start the development server for the backend:
 ```
-cd blog-app/server
 npm devStart
 ```
-6. Start the client:
+6. Start the development server for the frontend:
 ```
 cd blog-app/client
 npm Start